22nd Motor Rifle Division "Atamyrat Niyazov": Postwar

 During September and October 1945, the 344th was relocated to Kushka in the Turkestan Military District with the 1st Shock Army's 1st Rifle Corps.
 The division was later moved to Kyzyl-Arvat.
 In April 1955, it was renumbered as the 58th Rifle Division.
 On 25 June 1957, it became the 58th Motor Rifle Division, and around the same time the 1st Rifle Corps became the 1st Army Corps.
 The division was directly subordinated to the district in 1970 when the corps transferred to Kazakhstan.
-Michael Holm's research indicates the division comprised the 160th Motor Rifle Regiment (73806) - Kazandzhike (BMP-1), the 161st Motor Rifle Regiment (73884) - Kyzyl-Arvat (BTR-60), the 162nd Motor Rifle Regiment (14142) - Nebit-Dag (trucks), and the 231st Tank Regiment (61631) - Kazandzhike (T-55), plus artillery and the other customary units of a motor rifle division.
+Michael Holm's research indicates the division comprised the 160th Motor Rifle Regiment (73806) – Kazandzhike (BMP-1), the 161st Motor Rifle Regiment (73884) – Kyzyl-Arvat (BTR-60), the 162nd Motor Rifle Regiment (14142) – Nebit-Dag (trucks), and the 231st Tank Regiment (61631) – Kazandzhike (T-55), plus artillery and the other customary units of a motor rifle division.
 At the time, it carried the Military Unit Number 29435.
 In the spring of 1982, the division became part of the new 36th Army Corps.
 Carey Schofield's Inside the Soviet Army, Headline, 1991, p.
 117, says the division's regiments in 1989 were 254 strong (MRR BTR), 256 strong (MRR BMP) and 210 (tank regiment), and was under the command of Acting Commander Colonel Mishin.

 Fall of the Soviet Union

 In June 1992 the division became part of the Armed Forces of Turkmenistan.
 By the early 2000s the 58th had become the 22nd Motor Rifle Division "Atamyrat Niyazov," and Kyzyl-Arvat had been renamed Serdar.
 It has also been believed to have been referred to as the 84th Motorized Rifle Division named after Saparmurat Niyazov.
-From 1997-2002, Begench Beknazarov served as deputy division commander, a position he would serve in until he was sent into hiding following the November 2002 attack on the president's life.
+From 1997 to 2002, Begench Beknazarov served as deputy division commander, a position he would serve in until he was sent into hiding following the November 2002 attack on the president's life.